On your home computer it can become a chore having to enter your Windows password every time. Especially if you’re the only user of the PC.

 - You’re all set.
 Your Windows password has been removed, click the Finish button and then close all open windows.

-How To Remove Windows Password – Microsoft Accounts.
+How to Remove Windows Password – Microsoft Accounts

 If you’re signing into your computer using a Microsoft account, then you can’t actually remove the Windows password.
 This is because you’re signing in to both your computer and your Microsoft account at the same time.

-But what you can do is to have your computer automatically login for you, without you actually having to type in your password.
+But what you can do is to have your computer automatically log in for you, without you actually having to type in your password.

 In effect it seems as if you’ve removed the Windows password.